dev-ujjwalmishra/Pr4_Sidebar/README.md

 # Pr4_Sidebar
 Simple practice project to create Sidebar Menu.
-Design was provided by a youtube channel an implemented by myself.
+It was great experience to revise basic of html,css,js.
+Happy Coding 😍